ElitCoder/camilladsp/README.md

     parameters:
       soft_clip: false (*)
       clip_limit: -10.0
+      lookahead: 440 (*)
 ```

 Parameters:
   * `soft_clip`: enable soft clipping.
 Set to `false` to use hard clipping.
 Optional, defaults to `false`.
   * `clip_limit`: the level in dB to clip at.
+  * `lookahead`: how far ahead in samples the limiter should look to anticipate incoming peaks.
+Soft clip is automatically disabled when lookahead is enabled (>0 samples).
+Optional, defaults to 0 samples.

 ### Difference equation
 The "DiffEq" filter implements a generic difference equation filter with transfer function: